BrandonAbe/Asteroids/README.md

 -----------

 * Move your spaceship using the WASD keys
-* Destroy asteroids by shooting them with your laser (bullets)
+* Destroy asteroids by shooting them with your laser (bullets) using spacebar
 * Avoid colliding with asteroids or they will destroy your spaceship (and close the program)

 **Installation**